RocketDerp/April14_2025/Quotes_Pile/Joseph_Campbell_Metaphors.md

 MOYERS: And yet, Joe, all we puny human beings are left with is this miserable language, beautiful though it is, that falls short of trying to describe—

 CAMPBELL: That’s right

+&nbsp;

+.

+# Bible verse John 1:1 ॐ

+Bible verse John 1:1 is one way to view AUM, ॐ